-Ms. Smith counsels clients in commercial litigation and labor and employment matters.
-Ms. Smith joined Archer following a distinguished career in public service for the City of Philadelphia, most recently serving eight years as City Solicitor during Michael Nutter’s mayoral tenure.
-Ms. Smith represented the Mayor, City Council, all City elected officials, all City employees, Agencies, Boards, and Commissions.
-She is the City of Philadelphia’s longest-serving City Solicitor.
-During her tenure with the City’s Law Department, Ms. Smith handled nearly every facet of the Law Department’s practice in some capacity.
+Shelley joined Archer following a distinguished career in public service for the City of Philadelphia, most recently serving eight years as City Solicitor during Michael Nutter’s mayoral tenure.
+She represented the Mayor, City Council, all City elected officials, all City employees, Agencies, Boards, and Commissions.
+Shelley is the City of Philadelphia’s longest-serving City Solicitor.
+During her tenure with the City’s Law Department, she handled nearly every facet of the Law Department’s practice in some capacity, including heading up the City’s Labor & Employment Unit.
+Matters under her supervision involved the defense of labor grievances and employment discrimination cases initiated in state and federal courts and administrative agencies, as well as managing the City’s collective bargaining and labor negotiations.

 As a trial lawyer, Ms. Smith tried more than 60 federal civil jury trials to verdict, as well as hundreds of other litigation and policy matters.
 Significant matters included the 39th Police District litigation, NAACP v.
 City of Philadelphia, and the jury trials of Joseph Frazier v.
 City of Philadelphia, Estate of Shannon Schieber v.
 City of Philadelphia, and Robert Mitchell v.
 Mayor John F. Street.

 - Member, Southeastern Pennsylvania Advisory Board of Pennsylvanians for Modern Courts

-- “Minority Attorney on the Verge,” Pennsylvania Law Weekly / The Legal Intelligencer, 2007
+- “Minority Attorney on the Verge,” Pennsylvania Law Weekly / The Legal Intelligencer (2007)